 for $c\in(0,1)$.
 For sufficiently small $\varepsilon$ and $\lambda$, $\hat{u}(1)+ \varepsilon |\hat{u}(1)|+\lambda \hat{u}(1)^2 <0$.
 A straightforward computation shows that $s(0^+) = -\infty$ and $s(1^{-}) = \infty$, so that~\cite[Proposition 5.5.22]{karatzas.shreve.91} yields the first assertion.
 Finally, since $\hat{u}$ and $Y^{\hat{u}}$ are both bounded, the admissibility of the strategy follows. \end{proof}

-With the function $q$, the constant $\beta$, and the boundaries $y_-,y_+$ of the no-trade region at hand, we can now adapt the arguments of Guasoni and Weber~\cite[Lemma 8]{guasoni.weber.13} and compute an upper bound for the equivalent safe rate of any admissible strategy:
+With the function $q$, the constant $\beta$, and the boundaries $y_-,y_+$ of the no-trade region at hand, we can now use a variant of the verification argument\footnote{ The verification argument used in the proof was first used by~Guasoni and Robertson~\cite[Theorem 7]{guasoni.robertson.12} in a general Markovian frictionless setting.
+It was in turn adapted by Guasoni and Weber~\cite[Lemma A.7]{guasoni.weber.13} to a Black-Scholes model with quadratic trading costs.
+Here, we extend it to a setting with quadratic and linear trading costs, which leads to an additional nonlinearity in the HJB equation~\eqref{hjbcheck2}.} of Guasoni and Roberston~\cite[Theorem 7]{guasoni.robertson.12} to compute an upper bound for the equivalent safe rate of any admissible strategy:

 \begin{mylemma} Let $y\in (0,1)$ be the initial risky weight, define $\beta,q$ as in Lemma~\ref{odesolution}, and set $Q(\xi) = \int_0^\xi q(z) dz$.
 Then, the terminal wealth $X^u_T$ of any given admissible strategy $u$ satisfies: